Dundric/AcademiaGPT/README.md

 Hit enter.
 Wait while the LLM model consumes the prompt and prepares the answer.
 Once done, it will print the answer and the 4 sources it used as context from your documents; you can then ask another question without re-running the script, just wait for the prompt again.

-Note: When you run this for the first time, it will need internet connection to download the vicuna-7B model.
-After that you can turn off your internet connection, and the script inference would still work.
-No data gets out of your local environment.

 Type `exit` to finish the script.

 # Run it on CPU
-By default, AcademiaGPT will use CPU to run both the `ingest.py` and `run_localGPT.py` scripts.
+By default, AcademiaGPT will use CPU to run both the `ingest.py` and `.py` scripts.
 For Ingestion run the following:
 ```shell
 python ingest.py --device_type cpu